-For sports fans, participants or observers, I.U. is a member of the Big Ten Conference and is active in football, baseball, basketball, golf, tennis, cross-country, track, swimming, wrestling, and gymnastics.
-The 52,354-seat Memorial Stadium, complete with astro turf, and the new 16,666-seat Assembly Hall are supplemented by several sports fields, tennis and squash courts, swimming pools, golf courses, and other facilities.
+Athletic Events.
+Indiana University is a member of the Big Ten Conference and participates in all Big Ten sports: football, baseball, basketball, golf, tennis, track. swimming, wrestling, and gymnastics.
+A large new assembly hall, a stadium, and a field house are supplemented by several sports fields, swimming pools, golf courses, and other facilities.